barjimen/barjimen/README.md

 - **Philosophers** : This project aims to teach concurrent programming, focusing on multithreading and multiprocessing.
 - **Minishell** : The goal of this project is to create a simple shell.
 You will learn a lot about processes and file descriptors. <br>
 - **Cub3D** : This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way. <br>
-- **UX/UI:** Designing a public interest initiative by creating a dedicated mobile app and responsive website.

 ## 🌱 Learning at
 - **42 Madrid**